RyanLucas3/poasterGPT/README.md

   <img src="https://github.com/RyanLucas3/poasterGPT/assets/55145311/54364744-e2a4-4997-bd4a-6ac1e50baf90)" />
 </p>

-Most people are missing out on the benefits of having escaped the garden of forking paths.
-They lead at best fantasy lives.
-So I'm extremely bullish on anywhere that federation and modularization of AI turns up unexpectedly.

 # Examples

 Here are some examples of real poasts produced by poasterGPT.
 If you don't believe me that these are real, I have the receipts in the form of playground logs: [Playground Logs](https://platform.openai.com/playground/p/VhAI9jsqFo2piLJ6TB9Deo3i?model=ft:gpt-3.5-turbo-0613:personal::7uRpNSSS).